Are You Teaching Your Parrot to Bite?

-- If you were busy bathing, how would you feel if someone turned off the water and moved you to another room before you were finished?
+- If you were busy bathing, how would you feel if someone turned off the water and moved you to another room before you had finished?

 - If you were eating and enjoying a meal, how would you feel if you were expected to forego your meal and interact with others, possibly strangers?

 - If you were feeling stressed or overwhelmed and sought out a quiet corner, how would you feel if you were pushed into the limelight?

 Perceptive ownership means being attuned to the signals a parrot gives.
 Respecting a parrot's boundaries facilitates peaceful interaction.

 Just like their human counterparts, parrots have times they would rather be left alone: they may be busy eating or preening; they may be sleepy or feel stressed.
 Respect for a companion parrot includes being sensitive to the signals it gives.

 Humans should never force a bird to act sociable when the bird demonstrates it does not wish to do so.
 Pushing the issue could end up being a painful experience for the human who does not respect its bird's boundaries and the bird's clear signals that it needs down time.

 While parrots are sociable creatures, they, just like their human counterparts, need time to relax and recharge.

 Parrots are incredibly intelligent so they are far more capable of experiencing a range of emotions.
 Just as you appreciate it when someone shows consideration for your feelings, so too, the parrot who shares his time with you.
 Ignore his clear signals and you set the stage for problems down the road.

 Human Behavior That Contributes to Avian Aggression